Structural Integration (Rolf Massage) in Chicago

-Structural Integration is a form of body work that reorganizes the connective tissues, called fascia, that permeate the entire body.
-Structural Integration also releases the body from life long patterns of stress and tissue adhesions, tension and bracing.
+Rolfing, or structural integration is a form of bodywork that reorganizes the connective tissues, called fascia, that permeate the entire body.
+Structural Integration also releases the body from lifelong patterns of stress and tissue adhesions, tension, and bracing.

 Structural Integration is accomplished by deep slow, fascial & myofascial manipulation coupled with movement re-education.
-Its aim is to unwind the strain patterns residing in the body’s myofascial system, restoring it to its natural balance, alignment, length, and ease.
+It is also often called myofascial release, and ts aim is to unwind the strain patterns residing in the body’s myofascial system, restoring it to its natural balance, alignment, length, and ease.
+If you would like to schedule a myofascial release massage in Chicago, then contact one of the Chicago Chiropractic & Sports Injury Centers locations to set up an appointment.

-What is Structural Integration and how does it compliment Chiropractic care?
+What is Structural Integration and how does it complement Chiropractic care?

-Structural Integration works to achieve balance of tensional strains of connective tissue (muscle, ligament, tendon) and creates space by using slow applied pressure to reposition the soft tissue allowing bones to fall back into their natural relationships, optimizing joint motility and thus allowing improvement in bone alignment.
-In most cases Structural Integration coupled with Chiropractic care can be highly effective.
+Structural Integration works to achieve a balance of tensional strains of connective tissue (muscle, ligament, tendon) and creates space by using slowly applied pressure to reposition the soft tissue allowing bones to fall back into their natural relationships, optimizing joint motility and thus allowing improvement in bone alignment.
+In most cases, Myofascial release at our Chicago offices, coupled with Chiropractic care can be highly effective.

 How does Structural Integration work?